 London Citizens (part of Citizens UK) is one of the largest urban alliances in the world with over 250 affiliates.

-James Blatchley-Asfa is a Lead Organiser at Citizens UK, leads a team of 6 organisers in South London and heads up our work with migrants and refugees.
+James Blatchley-Asfa is a Lead Organiser at Citizens UK.
+He leads a team of 6 organisers in South London and heads up our work with migrants and refugees.
 James has also developed new ways of organising with universities through a partnership with King’s College London that included the creation of Parent Power.
 James is a dual British and Iranian national and grew up in Thornton Heath, Croydon.
 He has a first class degree in Philosophy, Politics and Economics from Oxford University as well as an MPhil in Modern Middle Eastern Studies from St Antony’s College, Oxford and an MA in Community Organising from QMUL.
 He previously worked as a Campaigner in Amnesty International’s North Africa Team and has worked at a number of other charities, organisations, and trusts.
 James is a governor of a primary school in Brixton, a keen photographer and mediocre footballer.

 Jonathan Cox is the Deputy Director at Citizens UK and Lead Organiser for Citizens Cymru Wales.
 Jonathan grew up in Bargoed during the Miners’ Strike and the de-industrialisation of the South Wales Valleys by the Thatcher government – experiencing early on that “if you don’t have a seat at the table, then you are probably on the menu”.
 Following stints working for an MP and Government Minister in the Blair administration and as a campaigner in a refugee sector, he became an Organiser in 2006, learning the craft from Citizens UK’s Neil Jameson and Bernadette Farrell, with mentoring from Jonathan Lange of the IAF.
 As Deputy Director of Citizens UK, Jonathan is based in Wales where he leads a nation-wide chapter and supervises chapters in Birmingham, Essex, Somerset and the Thames Valley, as well as UK-wide projects working with migrants and refugees, National Training, and the Guild of Community Organisers.
 Jonathan is married with two young children.
 He is an Anglican and holds a first-class undergraduate degree in History and Politics from the University of Durham and an MA with Distinction in Community Organising from Queen Mary, University of London.
 He is currently an Associate Lecturer at Newman University (which accredits Citizens UK’s training), and co-delivers two courses at Cardiff Business School which train 300 students in organising each year.